 The level of past or current, direct, human-caused mortality of Cuvier's beaked whales in the northern Gulf of Mexico is unknown.
-Pelagic swordfish, tunas and billfish are the targets of the longline fishery operating in the U.S. Gulf of Mexico.
+Pelagic swordfish, tunas and billfish are the targets of the longline fishery operating in the northern Gulf of Mexico.
 There were no reports of mortality or serious injury to Cuvier's beaked whales by this fishery.
+However, during 2007, 1 unidentified beaked whale was observed entangled and released alive in the northern Gulf of Mexico.
+All gear was removed and the animal was presumed to have no serious injuries (Fairfield and Garrison 2008).